Is Paris safe for new travelers?

 - Remember to carry an umbrella and check out this list of things to do on a rainy day in Paris if you’ll be visit during the winter months.

-- Be aware of your surroundings when using the Metro or other public transport.
+- No matter where you find yourself in the city, always be aware of your surroundings when using the Metro or other public transport.

-- For budget travelers to the city FIAP Jean-Monnet is one of the most popular place to stay when you want to be close to the Latin Quarter, Le Louvre and the Eiffel Tower.
+- If you’re traveling to Paris on a budget be sure to check out FIAP Jean-Monnet is one of the most popular place to stay when you want to be close to the Latin Quarter, Le Louvre and the Eiffel Tower.

 - Know the typical distraction techniques – pickpockets often work in groups and sometimes pretend to be collecting money for a charity.

-- Learn a few French phrases – lots of people speak English but it just pays to have at least a few words in French to get by.
+- Why not get this book and learn a few French phrases – lots of people speak English but it pays to have at least a few words in French to get by.

 - Foie gras, Escargot, Baguettes, and Macarons are some of the best things to eat in Paris so don’t miss the opportunity whilst here.